CM-Well/CM-Well/docs/APIReference/Stream/API.Stream.GetNextChunk.md

 The process requires two different API calls:

 1. Call **create-iterator** to receive an iterator ID (in the **iteratorId** field) for the query.
-2. Repeatedly call **next-chunk**, specifying a **length** value, to receive that number of infotons.
-When you call **next-chunk**, you pass the iterator ID that you received in the **iteratorId** field in the previous chunk results.
+2. Repeatedly call **next-chunk**, while passing the iterator ID that you received in the **iteratorId** field in the previous chunk results.
 The process ends when CM-Well returns an empty list.

 ## Syntax